The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 You are encouraged to apply for credits as soon as possible to allow time for ICAEW to process your application.
 You cannot apply for credit for an exam that you have already sat.

 As an ACA student, you must apply for each of the exams you will sit.
-At the Professional Stage exams, ICAEW regulations allow a maximum of four attempts at each exam.
-If you fail a Professional Stage exam four times you will not be allowed to progress with your ACA studies.
+At the Professional Level exams, ICAEW regulations allow a maximum of four attempts at each exam.
+If you fail a Professional Level exam four times you will not be allowed to progress with your ACA studies.